 Remove from the heat, add the goat cheese and parsley, and toss until the cheese melts and coats the pasta.
 Season to taste with salt and pepper, transfer to warm shallow bowls, and top each serving with some of the grated Parmigiano, if using.

-Serve with simple Bruschetta with Herbed Tomatoes
+Serve with simple Bruschetta with Herbed Tomatoes as a starter.

 nutrition information (per serving):